aleph-fbk/aleph-fbk.github.io/_collaborations/ST.md

 # events:                         # List of IDs of related events
 #     -

-# tools:                          # List of IDs of related tools
+tools:                            # List of IDs of related tools
+    - CryptoAC
+    - ANNA
-#     -
+    - ACE

 projects:                         # List of IDs of related projects
      - e-voting
      - SERICS
      - FAMILIAR